Strong Asymptotic Composition Theorems for Mutual Information Measures: Abstract

 \section{Abstract}

-We characterize the growth of the Sibson mutual information, of any order that is at least unity, between a random variable and an increasing set of noisy, conditionally independent observations of the random variable.
-The Sibson mutual information increases to an order-dependent limit exponentially fast, with an exponent that is order-independent.
-The result is contrasted with composition theorems in differential privacy.
+We characterize the growth of the Sibson and Arimoto mutual informations and $\alpha$-maximal leakage, of any order that is at least unity, between a random variable and a growing set of noisy, conditionally independent and identically-distributed observations of the random variable.
+Each of these measures increases exponentially fast to a limit that is order- and measure-dependent, with an exponent that is order- and measure-independent.